Social Buddy:

 Study 3: Evaluation Study

-This study aims to assess the impact of the "Social Buddy" app and the conversational virtual character on enhancing social interactions and user experiences within the social VR space.
+We carried an evaluation study with 13-19-year-old adolescents who maintain a remote connection with their friends as they can't meet their friends in person.
+We assessed the impact of the "Social Buddy" app and the conversational virtual character on enhancing social interactions and user experiences within the social VR space.
 The "Social Buddy" app offers a virtual reality experience through a game called "Hot or Cold" to improve social interactions among adolescents within a Social VR space.

 I Attachment Action Size Date Who Comment